 - Go HERE to find out about all of Spirit’s “optional services” before booking your flight.
 This will save you a lot of heartache and stress if you do.
 If you need to take anything bigger than a backpack or a purse, decided how many bags you will take and add that price onto your base fare.

-- Pack everything in a normal sized – large backpack if you are not going to be gone for long.
+- A large backpack works best for packing your belongings for quick trips.
 I used a pretty big backpack, and fit everything I needed for my short trip and no one questioned it at all.
 It fit in the little bag sizer that they have there as well.